nwoki/restful/README.md

 restful
 =======

-A ReST lib written in Qt to make using ReST easy
+A ReST library written in Qt to make using ReST easy.